Kvinna i solljus efter microneedling, illustrerar frågan om man kan sola efter behandling med dermaroller eller dermapen.

 When can I use SPF after microneedling?

 Yes.
-Physical sun protection (shade, hat/cap) is extra important in the first days when the skin is most sensitive.
+Physical sun protection (shade, hat/cap) is extra important in the first few days when the skin is most sensitive.

 Summary